Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

 - const idScope = "your_idScope "
 - const registrationId = "your_registrationId"
 - const symmetricKey = "your_symmetricKey"
-- const useDps = "PS"
+- const useDps = "DPS"

 To learn more about the sample configuration, see the [sample readme](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/readme.md).
 Run the sample application to simulate an IoT Plug and Play device that sends telemetry to your IoT hub.
 To run the sample application, use the following command: